-Meanwhile, among the 10 ranked schools with the lowest private sector starting salaries, eight are ranked in the bottom one-fourth of the law schools and listed with a ranking range, and the other two ranked below the top 100.
+Meanwhile, all of the 10 ranked schools with the lowest private sector starting salaries are ranked in the bottom one-fourth of the law schools and listed with a ranking range.
 The data shows that overall, the lower ranked a law school is, the lower its graduates’ median private sector salaries tend to be.
 (Graduate starting salaries are not factored into the law school rankings.)

-Experts warn that this is a career path where prestige matters, meaning that alumni of top law schools often have a higher quantity and quality of job options than peers who attend lower-ranked J.D. programs.
-Certain high-profile positions such as Supreme Court clerkships are difficult to obtain without a J.D. from an elite law school, according to experts.
+Experts note that this is a career path where prestige matters, meaning that alumni of top law schools often have a higher quantity and quality of job options than peers who attend lower-ranked J.D. programs.
+Certain high-profile positions such as U.S Supreme Court clerkships are more difficult to obtain without a J.D. from an elite law school, according to experts.

-That means law school applicants who want to get a good return on investment for their legal education face a dilemma.
+That means law school applicants who want to get a good return on investment for their legal education face a hard choice.
 On the one hand, they are more likely to receive significant scholarships and tuition discounts if they apply to safety law schools where their academic credentials are well above the norm.
-However, a law degree from these schools may result in weaker job prospects than one from more selective schools.
+On the other hand, a law degree from these schools may result in weaker job prospects than one from more selective schools.

-The average tuition and fees at private law schools in the 2020-2021 academic year — $51,268 — was $9,125 higher than the average out-of-state tuition and fees at public law schools.
-The difference between average tuition and fees at private schools and average in-state tuition and fees at public schools was enormous: nearly $22,200.
+The average tuition and fees at private law schools in the 2021-2022 academic year — about $53,000 — was more than $10,000 higher than the average out-of-state tuition and fees at public law schools.
+The difference between average tuition and fees at private schools and average in-state tuition and fees at public schools was even larger: about $23,000.

 However, some private law schools offer steep tuition discounts to applicants with impressive academic credentials to recruit those students.

 Experts say one way for J.D. applicants to boost their chances of winning scholarship money and attending law school for free is to perform well on the LSAT, since full funding is typically reserved for students with stellar test scores.
-There are also other ways of wowing scholarship committees, such as by submitting an impressive resume and personal statement or earning an extraordinary undergraduate GPA.
+There are other ways to wow scholarship committees, such as submitting an impressive resume and personal statement or earning an extraordinary undergraduate GPA.

 Prospective law students who didn’t qualify for need-based financial aid during college may be surprised to learn that they may qualify for such aid in law school, experts say.
-Law school hopefuls can also research external scholarships for J.D. students offered by organizations besides law schools.
+Law school hopefuls can also research external scholarships and fellowships offered by organizations besides law schools.
 For example, the Truman Scholarship for future public service leaders provides up to $30,000 of funding for graduate school, and the new Samvid Scholars program for aspiring “leaders and changemakers” offers up to $50,000 for graduate tuition and fees.

-Keep in mind the cost of law school attendance includes more than tuition and fees.
-Because full-time law students often forgo working in order to focus on their law school classes during the school year, they thereby forfeit whatever money they would have ordinarily earned during that time.
+Keep in mind that the cost of law school attendance includes more than tuition and fees.
+Full-time law students often forgo working in order to focus on their law school classes.
 And while in law school, they still have to pay living expenses.

 When comparing law schools, future lawyers should consider the cost of each and, if admitted to multiple J.D. programs, compare their financial aid packages.
-Admitted J.D. students should consider negotiating with a law school whose aid package is subpar compared with what another school offered, experts suggest.
+Admitted J.D. students should consider negotiating with a law school whose aid package is subpar compared with what schools offered, experts say.

 Is Law School Worth the Investment?

 Experts add that it’s also important to consider the quirks of the legal sector — such as the emphasis on billable hours and the work-life balance challenges that these requirements cause — before pursuing a legal career.
-Prospective law students also need to do some introspection to figure out whether they would enjoy a job as an attorney, experts say.
+Prospective law students should do some introspection to figure out whether they would enjoy a job as an attorney, experts say.

-Someone who wants to become a business attorney at a large corporate law firm should know that these jobs are extraordinarily hard to get, experts warn.
+Someone who wants to become a business attorney at a large corporate law firm should know that these jobs are extremely hard to get, experts warn.